Index Number in Statistics

 • Consumer Price Index (CPI) tracks inflation by measuring changes in the prices of a basket of goods and services.

-• Stock market indices like the S&P 500 track the overall performance of a specific stock market section.
+• Stock market indices like the S&P 500 track the overall performance of a specific stock market sector.

 Note that there are various types of index numbers used for different purposes.
 Computing the index numbers involves specific formulas and functions that take into account the chosen base period and the way different variables are weighted within the index.